JordanRutyna/active-directory-home-lab/README.md

 | HR_Staff | HR_Department | Security | Global |
 | FileShare_HR | HR_Department | Security | Global |

-> Users are never assigned permissions directly — permissions are assigned to security groups, and users are added to groups.
+> Users are never assigned permissions directly.
+Permissions are assigned to security groups, and users are added to those groups.
 This mirrors real enterprise access control practices.

 ### Helpdesk scenarios practised

-**Account lockout & unlock**
+**Account lockout and unlock**
 - Triggered account lockout on `jsmith` by exceeding the 5-attempt threshold from CLIENT01
 - Unlocked the account via Active Directory Users and Computers on DC01 (Properties > Account > Unlock)

 **Password reset**
-- Reset `alee`'s password via ADUC with "User must change password at next logon" enforced
+- Reset `alee`s password via ADUC with "User must change password at next logon" enforced
 - Logged in as `alee` on CLIENT01 and completed the forced password change workflow end-to-end

 **New user onboarding**